 Beyond doing your research, pay attention to what the app is asking for permission to.
 This battery app used the accessibility features on Android phones to achieve its nefarious mission.
 Why would a battery app need to use accessibility features?
 Don’t just say yes to everything an app asks you for.

 That story fits neatly into our next piece, a study from Panda Security.
-This company makes Antivirus Software is the stuff that lives inside your computer; games...
-More, and while the study was a little narrow in sample size and simplistic in its scope, its conciseness does a good job exposing a general lack of security awareness.
+This company makes Antivirus software, and while the study was a little narrow in sample size and simplistic in its scope, its conciseness does a good job exposing a general lack of security awareness.

-The most shocking number from the study was 40% of Americans NEVER update their Software is the stuff that lives inside your computer; games...
-More after they install it.
-If you’re in that number, I want to make it clear, you need to start updating your Software is the stuff that lives inside your computer; games...
-More immediately.
+The most shocking number from the study was 40% of Americans NEVER update their software after they install it.
+If you’re in that number, I want to make it clear, you need to start updating your software immediately.
 Most of the time, apps, programs, and operating systems get updated because there’s a security flaw.
 Don’t be vulnerable to identity theft because you didn’t want to let your phone update.

 Next in news to keep you up at night, more than 40,000 government user logins were discovered available for sale on the black market this week.
 For a change, this isn’t in the US, but it’s still a staggering number of agencies ranging from local to federal agencies across Europe and Asia.